cplusplus/SG20/functions/defaulted-parameters.md

 A student should be able to:

-1. Declare a function with a default parameter, and omit the default in the definition's signature

 ### Caveats

-* Default values must start from the right-most parameter and continue left-ward without gaps

 ### Points to cover

 ## Further studies

-Learning the extent to which you may further specify new default values and rules related to what is necessary for a consumer to take advantage of additionally defaulted values.
+Learning the extent to which you may further specify new default values and rules related to what is necessary for a caller to take advantage of additionally defaulted values.

+[1]: ../functions/calling-functions.md
+[2]: ../functions/member-functions.md
+[3]: ../object-model/constructors.md